-If you are not familiar with this dish, it may look rather unusual.
+This Jellied Pork (Thit Dong) recipe makes a delicious savory jelly of pork and vegetables set in decorative molds.
+If you are not familiar with this Jellied Pork dish, it may look rather unusual.
 What is this exactly?
 Meat-filled snow globes?
 Fossilized pork parts?
-Interestingly, this dish of jellied meat is not distinct to just Asian cuisine, but is also popular in Eastern and Western European cuisine as well.
-The traditional recipes use meats with cartilage such as hocks, feet, tails, etc., as the cartilage contains the gelatine needed to set the dish.
+Interestingly, this dish of jellied meat is not distinct to just Asian cuisine, but is also popular in Eastern and Western European cuisine, and called aspic.
+The traditional Jellied Pork recipes use meats with cartilage such as hocks, feet, tails, etc., as the cartilage contains the gelatin needed to set the dish.
 These recipes are laborious to make because the meats need to be thoroughly cleaned–these choice parts are often not the most sanitary.
 Additionally, breaking down cartilage often takes hours of slow cooking.
-Thank goodness for packaged gelatine!
+Thank goodness for packaged gelatin!
 Now, we can use a leaner, cleaner cuts of meat, cook the dish in a quarter of the time and still have it solidify beautifully.
 As odd as it may appear, this scrumptious dish is full of flavor and contrasting textures.
-The savory, grainy pork in comparison to the cold, smooth jelly may confuse your taste buds but once you try this Jellied Pork, your mouth will be begging for more. 🙂
+The savory, grainy pork in contrast to the cold, smooth jelly may confuse your taste buds but once you try this Jellied Pork, your mouth will be begging for more. 🙂

 Use any cut of meat you like but pick something with a little bit of fat which helps the meat to be tender.

 Use any small bowls, cups, molds or pans you have.
 In the video, I use 8 small glass bowls from Libbey.

 1 medium carrot